-Today’s question is, what do I do if a tenant leaves owing me a balance?
+Today’s question is, what do I do if a resident leaves owing me a balance?

-As a rental property owner, collecting unpaid rent from former tenants is an incredibly burdensome task.
-Whatever the reason the tenant is no longer living in your property, once they have moved out, it is likely their interest in paying you will quickly diminish.
+As a rental property owner, collecting unpaid rent from former residents is an incredibly burdensome task.
+Whatever the reason the resident is no longer living in your property, once they have moved out, it is likely their interest in paying you will quickly diminish.

 So what steps can you take as a landlord to collect the money you are rightfully owed?
 Let’s take a closer look.

 Table of Contents

 Tracking down a previous resident to pay you owed money is never an easy task.
 Thankfully, landlords have legal remedies that protect them in these circumstances.
 Here are a few different tactics to getting your money: